- North America

 - Travel Tips

+Oahu is a true paradise with the idyllic sandy white beaches, scenic coastline, and endless adventures.
 Oahu, also known as “The Gathering Place,” is home to two-thirds of the Hawaiian population.
 The state capital, Honolulu, is on the southeast coast of the island.
 The most well-known features found on Oahu include Waikiki, Pearl Harbor, Diamond Head, Lanikai Beach, Hanauma Bay, and North Shore.
-Oahu is a true paradise with the idyllic sandy white beaches, scenic coastline, and endless adventures.
-If you are ready to experience the Aloha Spirit, then start planning a vacation to the unforgettable island of Oahu.
+Renting a car and road tripping around Oahu is one of the most popular things to do to see it all.
+If you are ready to experience the Aloha Spirit, then check out our favorite things to do around Oahu:

 Waikiki was once an exclusive surfing beach for Hawaiian royalty.
 Today, Waikiki is Oahu’s main resort area with world-class shopping, dining, entertainment, and more.
 The beach of Waikiki is known for its calm waters and beautiful landscape.
 If you’re looking for a place to learn how to surf, Waikiki is a great place to start.
 The beach also holds many events including surfing competitions, hula dancing, canoe races, and more.\